gatzecode/gatze/README.md

 ##### DenseNav (`nav-dense`)

-Compact navigation with hover-to-expand behavior:
+Compact navigation with intelligent state preservation:

 - **Features:**
   - Ultra-compact width (4rem by default) that expands on hover (16rem)
   - Temporary expansion on mouse hover
-  - Auto-collapse submenus when leaving hover area
+  - **Smart submenu behavior**: Items expanded via click stay expanded when you leave hover
+  - **State preservation**: Navigation remembers which items you've expanded
+  - **Smart parent highlighting**: Parent items are visually highlighted when collapsed and a child route is active (highlighting disappears when expanded)
   - Same reactive signal-based architecture as ClassicNav
   - Perfect for maximizing content space